Online learning, or e-learning, is one of the biggest revolutions in education. Students can learn anything, wherever and whenever they want.

 - Are the lectures worth the time and money?

-- Will you be able to balance your essays, class assignments, and online courses together?
+- Can you balance your essays, class assignments, and online courses together?

 - Will there be strict deadlines or a flexible structure?